nicehash/ccminer-x11gost/README.txt

 >>> Additional Notes <<<

-This code should be running on nVidia GPUs ranging from compute capability 3.0 up to compute capability 5.2.
-Support for Compute 2.0 has been dropped so we can more efficiently implement new algorithms using the latest hardware features.
+This code should be running on nVidia GPUs ranging from compute capability 2.1 up to compute capability 5.2.

 >>> RELEASE HISTORY <<<

-  Feb.
+  Somewhere in march 2015
+                    forked and added whirlpoolx algo
+                    dropped minimum compute capability to 2.1 Feb.
 11th 2015  v1.5.3
                   Fix anime algo
                   Allow a default config file in user or ccminer folder